MudassarTariq/ipgeo-es-db-reader/README.md

 curl -X POST "localhost:9200/_enrich/policy/place-db-enrich-policy/_execute"
 ```

-- Create a pipeline for pushing data.
+- Create an ingest pipeline for pushing data.
+An ingest pipeline will be helpful during document indexing.
+It will allows us to pre-process documents before they are indexed, enabling various transformations and enrichments of the data.
+This pipeline will use the `place-db-enrich-policy` enrich policy for pre-processing.
 ```
 curl -X PUT "localhost:9200/_ingest/pipeline/country-db-enrich-pipeline" -H 'Content-Type: application/json' --data-binary "@pipelines_processors/country_db_pipeline_processor.json"
 ```

 - Use logstash to push data from .csv file to an ES instance.
+You can find the corresponding configuration files [here](/logstash_config/).
+These files contain the necessary configurations to map CSV data onto an Elasticsearch index.
+Additionally, they include pipelines used to enrich the data.
 ```
 /usr/share/logstash/bin/logstash -f {path_where_repo_clone}/ipgeo-es-db-reader/logstash_config/country_db.conf --path.data /var/lib/logstash/country/
 ```